 Proposals by the City and the zoo to replace the historic ponds with relocated smaller versions have not come to pass and planting of tiny trees to replace those that will be chopped-down should be rejected by the citizens of Fresno if there is any pride of history remaining!
 Large Safari Park-type animals such as elephants, giraffes, gorillas, chimpanzees, lions, hippos, tigers, bears, zebras, and rhinoceros need many more acres than Roeding Park can ever provide and more financial support than Fresno taxpayers alone can bear.
 Let's keep a first-class Children's Zoo in the park with smaller, more interesting and appropriate animals.

 Please check back here often as new information will be added.

-If you would like to get involved, please let your friends know about the zoo's expansion plans and send us an e-mail so we may add you to our ever-growing confidential list of the Friends of Roeding Park:
+If you would like to get involved, please let your friends know about the zoo's unsustainable, never-ending expansion plans into the Park and send us an e-mail so we may add your name to our ever-growing confidential list of supporters of the Friends of Roeding Park: